octoml/octoai-cartoonizer/README.md

 ### Phase 1: Experiment with Image to Image feature in Stable Diffusion Web UI :woman::arrow_right::princess:

 #### Time :clock1:
-* 30-60mins depending on how much you want to experiment with Stable Diffusion.
+* 5-30mins depending on how much you want to experiment with Stable Diffusion.

 #### Skillset :hatching_chick:
-* Git, and beginner-level command line programming.

-#### Hardware :computer:
-* A computer of instance with a beefy GPU (Nvidia A10 or better).
+* Creativity!

 #### Software :floppy_disk:
-* [AUTOMATIC1111 stable diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) which is under AGPL-3.0 license.
 * A model checkpoint of your choice from [CivitAI's website](https://civitai.com/).
 * An image of your choice.